Reinier de Ridder vs Robert Whittaker

 de Ridder: 72.5/100 | Whittaker: 68.2/100

-Based on average fight duration (de Ridder: 2.2 vs Whittaker: 2.9 rounds), striking rate per minute (3.25 vs 4.54), submission rate, and finish rate. de Ridder's perfect finish rate and aggressive submission style demonstrate superior finishing conditioning.
+Based on average fight duration (de Ridder: 2.2 vs Whittaker: 2.9 rounds), striking rate per minute (3.25 vs 4.54), submission rate, and finish rate. de Ridder's 90% finish rate and aggressive submission style demonstrate superior finishing conditioning.

 🎯Overall Rating Breakdown